asmakaus/3D_SR_Net/README.md

 ##### *  engine/application_factory.py _(replace)

-configuration is availabe in the main directory.
+evaluation and configuration files are availabe in the main directory.
 We recommend using niftynet (CLI) guidelines to use this implementation.

-This repository will be transferred to MONAI soon
+This repository will be transferred to MONAI soon, as NiftyNet is no longer accepting extensions.